iann0036/tf-cfn-provider/docs/providers/oci/CorePublicIp.md

 This resource provides the Public Ip resource in Oracle Cloud Infrastructure Core service.

 Creates a public IP.
-Use the `lifetime` property to specify whether it's an ephemeral or reserved public IP.
+Use the `Lifetime` property to specify whether it's an ephemeral or reserved public IP.
 For information about limits on how many you can create, see [Public IP Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingpublicIPs.htm).